Hundreds of thousands line up for new mail app

 In the meantime, a countdown in the app keeps people in line up-to-date on where they stand.

-The app provides many new features over the native iPhone mail app, however it lacks the ability to multi-edit or multi-delete emails.
+The app provides many new features over the native iPhone mail app, however it lacks the ability to multi-edit or delete emails.

 While the app currently only works with Gmail, the company plans to expand to other types of email and platforms in the future.
 It is available worldwide.
 (Editing by Paul Casciato)